 TERRESTRIAL HABITAT.
 WHAT IS TERRESTRIAL HABITAT?
-Terrestrial habitat refer to life on land.
-The nature of soil, rainfall and temperature the major factors affecting the nature of terrestrial habitats.
+Terrestrial habitat refers to life on land.

 TYPES OF TERRESTRIAL HABITATS